Jovialiste82/DBK300BE01/README.md

 ## Introduction

 DobKonektor is an innovative web application designed to connect people based on their birthdates.
 Leveraging a unique concept, it facilitates meaningful interactions among users who share the same birth day, date, or year.
-This README provides an overview of the frontend component of the DobKonektor project, detailing its main features, technology stack, and useful links.
+This README provides an overview of the backend component of the DobKonektor project, detailing its main features, technology stack, and useful links.

 ## Main Features